 Applicants will be asked to submit the following materials as part of their ISUAbroad application:

 500-word essay describing how the experience abroad will enhance their knowledge and skills related to working with children, families, and agencies.

+The application deadline is December 1, 2017.
 The College of Human Sciences may check a participant's current GPA at any time.
 Failure to maintain the required GPA may affect participation in an international program.